dewhursl/SwEng25_Group22_MultiAgentSimFramework/research/Fiona/Plan.md

 ## Notes

-I see CUDA mentioned while Ollama is downloading, GPGPU time babyyyyy
+I see CUDA mentioned while Ollama is downloading

 Profiling a basic response from ollama on my laptop takes 38,000ms which is obviously beyond abhorrent so I need to find a way to speed this up multiple orders of magnitude if I can.
 Or at least utilize the downtime somehow
-    Obviously part of this is how weak my GPU is on my laptop so I'll be interested to see the speed up on my desktop but still...
-38 seconds is not reasonable for any device
+    Obviously part of this is how weak my GPU is on my laptop so I'll be interested to see the speed up on my desktop

 ## TODO